valpyots/tsoha-project/README.md

 - give other users admin rights

-- sort posts by date or comment amount, both ascending and descending

 Features I would implement if I had more time:

  - more admin tools (set profile visibility, temporary bans that end automatically, hide messages instead of deleting them)

- - friend lists
+ - friend lists, private messages between friends

  - private/public categories, more functionality for categories